-Cerebral Palsy is a result of abnormalities in the parts of the brain that control muscle movements.
-For children with cerebral palsy, their muscle control, coordination, and posture will be affected to varying degrees by this faulty development or damage to areas of their brain.
-Cerebral Palsy affects approximately three out of every 1,000 children, and symptoms can range from mild to severe physical disability (1).
+Cerebral Palsy is a result of early damage to the parts of the brain that control muscle movements.
+Coordination and posture will be affected to varying degrees and symptoms can range from mild to severe physical disability (1).
 Some children with cerebral palsy can have mental retardation, seizures, or speech/hearing deficits as well.
 Although it is not progressive, cerebral palsy is a permanent condition, and a lack of appropriate positioning and lack of active muscle use may result in worsening secondary impairments (2).
 In general, the sooner intervention is started for children with cerebral palsy, the better chance they have of overcoming developmental disabilities or learning new ways to accomplish the tasks that challenge them (3).

 Properly Positioning a Child with Cerebral Palsy

 Children with cerebral palsy have difficulty with stationary postures, transitionary movements, and functional mobility (4).
 Because postural and motor control problems are central to the challenges facing students with cerebral palsy, they will often spend more time sitting than standing during their day, both at school and at home.
 It is vital that their adaptive seating provides positioning that is optimal for both health and function.
 Occupational, physical, and speech-language therapists have a key role in utilizing adaptive seating as an effective intervention.